 Energy transition plays an important role in the Gol policies, with a focus on clean energy.
 India set a target of net zero emissions by 2070 at COP26 and has been actively promoting use of renewable energy.
-In line with its commitment to achieve 50% cumulative electric power installed capacity from non-fossil fuel-based energy resources by 2030, the Gol plans to invite bids for 50 GW of renewable energy capacity annually for the next five years - ie, from 2023-24 until 2027-28.

 Some of the major government programmes focused on energy transition are as follows.